Information Technology Services Operations Manual - Master Data Management, Data Classification and Usage, and Data Storage

 Copyright Intellectual property right that protects a body of work, not for ideas or information, but for the form in which they are expressed, from unauthorised use and is applied automatically when a work is created without the need to register or comply with formalities

-Data Data and records collected, created and/or maintained by the University including digital and non-digital information which can generally be assigned to one of the four data categories of public, general internal, protected or restricted
+Data Data and records collected, created and/or maintained by the University including digital and non-digital information.

 Data dictionary Centralised repository of information about data such as meaning, relationships to other data, origin, usage and format